atodorov/qa-automation-python-selenium-101/workshop/README.md

 * You have 3 lives for the entire workshop.
 If you don't complete the tasks for the given module you lose 1 life.
 When all of your 3 lives are lost it is **GAME OVER**!
-* The first 5 students that complete assinments on time and without errors (all tests PASS) will receive rewards for each module!
+* The first 5 students that complete assignments on time and without errors (all tests PASS) will receive rewards for each module!